Repulsive interatomic potentials calculated at three levels of theory: Quantum chemistry of repulsive interatomic potentials

 Only around the chemical equilibrium distance $r_{\rm equi}$ is there broad knowledge of the electronic structure of diatomic molecules from conventional quantum chemistry.
 Yet, the electronic structure of many diatomic molecules around the equilibrium distance remains unknown to this day, especially for systems involving open $d$ or $f$ shells, that is, molecules containing transition metals or lanthanides.
 As an example, the ground states of many carbides and chlorides of first-row transition metals are still unknown \cite{Hait2019_JCTC_5370}, and molecules with e.g. two transition metal atoms are even more challenging.

-As already mentioned above, we here examine three ways to calculate repulsive interatomic potentials from quantum chemical methods, throughout the three distance regimes discussed above.
 Previous work in \citeref{Nor96c} has shown that the error in $\phi(r)$ is almost totally governed by the quality of the one-particle basis set, with the differences between various levels of theory (e.g. Hartree--Fock vs coupled-cluster theory vs density functional theory) being negligible with respect to the pursued level of accuracy.
 Similarly, the role of the employed charge state is expected to have a negligible effect on the repulsive barrier, as differences of the order of 1 eV, that would be unacceptable for modeling the chemical equilibrium, become negligible in the highly repulsive part of the interatomic potential dominated by $V_{\rm Coul}(r)$.

 As most electronic structure methods have been developed for the region $r\approx r_{\rm equi}$, a major problem in the present effort is to find a stable numerical representation that can adapt to the varying electronic configurations found in the regime $r_{\rm ua} < r < r_{\rm equi}$.
-A breakthrough was recently achieved in \citeref{Lehtola2020_PRA_32504} in showing that the strongly repulsive region can be faithfully modeled with established atomic basis set approaches, if the united atom limit is included in the construction of the basis set and if the significant linear dependencies that arise in the basis set at small internuclear distances are properly taken care of.
-We will employ this method to verify the accuracy of the calculations carried out with the two other methods discussed below.
+A {\red major methodological advance } was recently achieved {\red by one of us} \citeref{Lehtola2020_PRA_32504}, in showing that the strongly repulsive region can be faithfully modeled with established atomic basis set approaches, if the united atom limit is included in the construction of the basis set and if the significant linear dependencies that arise in the basis set at small internuclear distances are properly taken care of. {\red In the current work, we employ} this method to verify the accuracy of the calculations carried out with the two other methods discussed below.